sparkapi/reso_replicator_ruby/README.md

 - [ ] Log full API requests to console for debugging purposes
 - [ ] Allow users to specify how many records to pull in each request, and update the number of calls needed accordingly
 - [ ] Add support for additional resources (`/Office`, `Member`)
+- [ ] Decrease memory required by writing API response data to file for each call rather than once at the end